 - Enable two-factor authentication (2FA) wherever possible.

 - Monitor your accounts for any suspicious activity.
 Experts are closely monitoring the development of new ATO tools and how they evolve.
-The fight against credential stuffing? is ongoing, and staying informed is your best defense.
+The exposed botnet serves as a stark reminder of the vulnerabilities that exist and the need for robust security measures.
+The fight against credential stuffing is ongoing, and staying informed is your best defense.